Autodidac/Autodidac/README.md

 I specialize in contemporary C++ and enjoy working with C++20 and C++23.
 I’m excited to tackle new challenges and work on innovative projects.

-Such as my ([Tree Generator System](https://github.com/Autodidac/WickedTwoOLSystem)) based on the concepts of SpeedTree, PlantFactory, and Lindenmayer Systems.
+Such as my [Tree Geometry Generator](https://github.com/Autodidac/WickedTwoOLSystem) System based on the concepts of SpeedTree, PlantFactory, and Lindenmayer Systems.

-Or my work with a ([Free C++ Voxel Engine](https://github.com/Autodidac/CppVoxelEngine)).
+Or my work with a [Free C++ Voxel Engine](https://github.com/Autodidac/CppVoxelEngine).

 And more...